 But even though the prom’s focus is on the teens, this season can be tricky for parents, too.
 Even they experience the peer pressure.
 Plenty of parents know the realities of dealing with idea of being the “cool” parents.

-According to Tennessee law, there is no time when a child can legally drink before age 21.
+According to the laws of several states, there is no time when a child can legally drink before age 21.
 If an 18- or 19-year-old is caught holding a beer without even having a sip, he or she can still be arrested for underage possession.
 And unfortunately, the mugshot on Right to Know or Google won’t go away unless all charges are dropped, which could certainly impact future job opportunities.

 A 16- or 17-year-old caught with alcohol at a house party or behind the wheel automatically loses their driver’s license.
 Then, they must go through an expensive, long, arduous process to regain their driving privileges.